liweiyap/MyCPU/README.md

 Full credits for the header file [`headers/catch.hpp`](https://github.com/liweiyap/MyCPU/blob/master/headers/catch.hpp) go to the authors of [Catch2](https://github.com/catchorg/Catch2).
 This allows for easy testing in [`tests/myCPU_tests.cpp`](https://github.com/liweiyap/MyCPU/blob/master/tests/myCPU_tests.cpp) by using a header-only library.

 This repository was inspired by a coursework from a prerequisite course called Informatik I in the first semester of my master's studies in computational biology.
 The lecturer of this course was [Prof. Felix Friedrich](http://people.inf.ethz.ch/felixf/index.html).

-## Future work
-* Would be nice to come up with a set of hexadecimal instructions to simulate calculation of factorial.